riceissa/computing-notes/vim.md

 Starting maybe late 2024, I decided to stop using plugins for Vim.
 Instead, I just have a single vimrc file (currently around 350 lines) with all my configuration.
 Here I talk about some of the reasons I made this switch.
+In short the reason is "because plugins increase the complexity of my Vim setup and increase surface area for annoying problems", but in more detail:

 - Supply chain attacks.
 Most Vim plugins are just repos on GitHub that are maintained by one person, or sometimes a small group of people.
 Theoretically